ExzoTiQQ/100-days-of-code/r1-log.md

 ### R1D18 - Jan 18, 2018

 Same as yesterday, total lack of time because of exams.
 Managed to solve 4-5 challenges on hackerrank, math-oriented stuff today.
 Hour of coding is better than no coding at all.

+### R1D19 - Jan 19, 2018

+Dived back into React.
+I reviewed the basic stuff, such as props, component structure, children, build couple of basic things just for the sake of reviewing the material.
+Going to cover the rest tomorrow.